This course provides a broad education in computer science with a particular focus on software systems development.

 The module provides the student with knowledge, understanding and practical experience of developing software systems using Object Oriented Modeling techniques, industry standard software development tools and technologies.
 On completion of the module a typical student should have a thorough understanding of the role and function of a Software Engineering professional and be empowered to practise their skills in an ethical manner in the software development arena.

-This module will expose students to the world of heterogeneous enterprise computing architecture with an emphasis on networked, distributed applications.
+This module will expose students to the world of heterogeneous enterprise computing architecture with an emphasis on multi-tier, web enabled applications.
 This is an increasingly important area of computing as these systems are now manifest in a wide range of web based applications.
-The module first gives you an understanding of the role and function of the core technologies involved and then addresses the design principles required for developing enterprise computing applications.
-As a consequence, it aims to meet the needs of today's undergraduate students who wish to equip themselves with expertise in implementing enterprise wide computing systems.
+The module will first provide an understanding of the role and function of the core technologies involved and then address the design principles required for developing enterprise computing applications.
+Consequently this module aims to meet the needs of today's undergraduate students who wish to equip themselves with expertise in implementing enterprise wide computing systems.

-This module addresses and develops key and emerging concepts in Mobile Software Applications Development and is essential knowledge for electronic and computer science graduates
+This module addresses and develops key and emerging concepts in Mobile Software Applications Development and is essential knowledge for electronic, games and computer science Graduates.

 Research Studies and Project Management